westny/mtp-go/README.md

 In `gru_gnn.py` the complete encoder-decoder model implementation is contained.
 This includes a custom GRU cell implementation that make use of layers based on Graph Neural Networks.

-In `motion_models.py` the implementations of the neural ODEs, used to learn road-user differential constraints are contained.
+In `motion_models.py` the implementations of the various motion models are contained, including the neural ODEs, used to learn road-user differential constraints.
 This is also where you will find functions used to perform the Jacobian calculations of the model.

 In this work, [pytorch-lightning](https://pytorch-lightning.readthedocs.io/en/latest/) was used to implement the training and testing behavior.